- Home to DLR

 Report Refusals to Return to Work After Temporary Layoff

-Workers who have been placed on a temporary layoff related to COVID-19 but refuse to return to work when recalled by their employer will lose unemployment benefits, except for certain circumstances.
+Workers who have been placed on a temporary layoff but refuse to return to work when recalled by their employer will lose reemployment assistance benefits.

-Employers, see our Refusal to Work page if you have employees who have been placed on temporary layoff related to COVID but refuse to return to work or quit without good cause.
+Employers, see our Refusal to Work page if you have employees who have been placed on temporary layoff and then refuse to return to work or quit without good cause.

 South Dakota Unemployment Benefit Identity Theft